elsoonfy/FakeIdentifier/README.md

 ## 📁 Dataset Info

 - Includes labeled image datasets of real and fake Nigerian ID documents.
-- Student ID samples from various Nigerian institutions.
+- Student ID samples from various Nigerian institutions.(UNILAG, FUTMINA, A B U, KASU etc)
 - Synthetic samples generated for training.
 > ⚠️ All data used is anonymized or artificially created to respect privacy.